trattner/trattner.github.io/_pages/influences.md

 <a id="carse"/>[***Finite and Infinite Games***](https://smile.amazon.com/Finite-Infinite-Games-James-Carse/dp/1476731713/) by James P. Carse.
 I now view nearly all human affairs through this elegant and comprehensive moral lens.
 Profoundly defines poetry, genius, art.

 [***The War of Art***](https://smile.amazon.com/War-Art-Through-Creative-Battles/dp/1936891026/).
-Pressfield inspires me to fight each day, striving for creativity. [*Turning Pro*](https://smile.amazon.com/Turning-Pro-Inner-Power-Create/dp/1936891034/) is the more practical, concrete accompaniment I now prefer to the original manifesto.
-Significantly more relevant than Sun Tzu to surviving, competing, and thriving in today's world.
+Pressfield inspires me to fight each day, striving for creativity. [*Turning Pro*](https://smile.amazon.com/Turning-Pro-Inner-Power-Create/dp/1936891034/) is the practical, concrete accompaniment I now prefer to the original manifesto.
+Pressfield is more relevant than Sun Tzu to surviving, competing, and thriving in today's world.

 [***The Defining Decade***](https://smile.amazon.com/Defining-Decade-Your-Twenties-Matter/dp/0446561754/).
-Meg Jay changed my mind that it is indeed worthwhile to invest in traditional "normal people" life milestone things like marriage.
+Meg Jay changed my mind that it is indeed worthwhile to invest in traditional "normal people" life milestones like marriage.

 [***Men Are from Mars, Women Are from Venus***](https://smile.amazon.com/gp/product/0060574216/).
 This book taught me how to appreciate and interact with masculine and feminine archetypes, including my own!
 Important how-to manual accompanying the above realization.